Pointer Profiling

 Demographic information can be used effectively to build profiles.
 Demographic

+data alone can be effective in segmenting the market for certain products for which such factors as age, marital status, and income are key determinants ofwho buys.
 Lifestyle coding can be used to enhance basic demographic information.
 The rationale is simple: People in certain demographic categories are likely to have similar hobbies and other interests.

 Mapping is another useful tool in building customer profiles.
 Census data,